Cancer Epidemiology

 Prof. Roger Milne

-Roger is an epidemiologist with expertise in international collaboration and the analysis of genetic and lifestyle data from observational studies.
-He joined Cancer Council Victoria in 2013 and was appointed the Cancer Epidemiology Division’s Head in 2017.
+Roger is a cancer epidemiologist with expertise in the analysis of genetic and lifestyle data from observational studies, and in international collaboration.

 Read more